meharbhamrah/CSKeywords/README.md

 - Unit Testing: Unit testing is like checking if each ingredient in a recipe is good.
 It's a method to test individual parts (units) of software to ensure they work correctly.

-- Rust: Rust is like a new kind of tool in a toolbox.
-It's a modern programming language known for its safety and performance features.

-- Linux Foundation: The Linux Foundation is like a library for open-source knowledge.
-It's an organization that supports and promotes open-source projects, including the Linux operating system.

 - Hyper-converged infrastructure (HCI): HCI is like a Swiss Army knife for data centers.
 It combines storage, computing, and networking into one integrated system for efficient data management.

 - Web Assembly (Wasm): Web Assembly is like a universal translator for web browsers.
 It's a binary instruction format that enables high-performance web applications across different platforms.

 ## Docker
 - Containerization Platform: Docker is like a set of digital containers for applications.
 It allows you to package an application and its dependencies together in a standardized container, ensuring it runs consistently across different environments.

 - Image Packaging: Docker uses images to package applications and their dependencies.
 These images are like blueprints for containers, containing everything needed to run the application.
 They can be easily shared and deployed.